Redaelme/dummy_yba_app/README.md

 # yesboss

-## Architecture du projet
+## Project Architecture

-Le projet est decoupé en 2 parties principales
+The project is divided into 2 main parts:

 - **server**
 - **client**

-Le client lui aussi est divisé en 2 parties
+The client is also divided into 2 parts:

 - **mobile**
 - **web**

 ## Prerequisites

-- Node version _14.X.X_
+- Node version _20.17.0_
 - Yarn
 - Docker